Ministerial Development Review

 This service offers professional counselling to Clergy, Licensed Lay ministers, Ordinands and their families in six NW Dioceses of the Church of England.
 Visit: interdiocesancounsellingservice.org.uk

 St Luke’s provides wellbeing support and counselling for clergy requiring support with their mental health.
-Further details of how to access this service are available from HR.
+Further details of how to access this service can be obtained from HR.

 Clergy Transitions Service